Frequently Asked Questions

 Postal Realty Trust, Inc. was founded in 2004 as Nationwide Postal Management, Inc. (NPM) by Chief Executive Officer Andrew Spodek.
 During November 2018, the Company formed as a Maryland corporation and changed its name to Postal Realty Trust, Inc.

 Yes, Postal Realty Trust, Inc. pays a quarterly dividend on its common stock.
-For the second quarter of 2020, the Company announced and paid a quarterly dividend of $0.205 per share.
-As earnings grow, Postal Realty Trust plans to increase its dividend to a quarterly run rate of $0.255 per share.
+For the third quarter of 2021, the Company announced and paid a quarterly dividend of $0.225 per share.

 At this time the Company does not have a Dividend Reinvestment Plan (DRIP).